 We recognise that the information you provide may be sensitive and we will respect your privacy.
 This means we store it securely and control who has access to it.
 We sometimes share personal data with third parties where we have contracted them to carry out specific tasks for us.
 In such cases we carefully select which partners we work with.
 We take great care to ensure that we have a contract with the third party that states what they are allowed to do with the data we share with them.

 We will only share personal data with other organisations where we are satisfied that the other organisation is entitled to receive it.
 Where relevant, we carry out due diligence checks on other organisations and ensure we have appropriate data protection agreements in place.

 We're committed to holding all personal data within BACP on secure systems.
 We keep any paper-based personal data in locked cabinets to which only appropriate staff have access.
 We're working to reduce the amount of paper-based information we hold as it is easier to secure data if it is only held electronically.
 The majority of personal data is held electronically on our CRM system that is hosted by Microsoft.

 We have invested extensively in ensuring our information systems are secure and that our staff are suitably trained.
-We are currently working towards the UK Government’s Cyber Essentials standard.
+We have achieved the UK Government's Cyber Essentials standard.

-Members can find more information about how GDPR affects their practice in our FAQs about GDPR.
+Members can find more information about how the UK GDPR affects their practice in our FAQs about GDPR.